Our Approach to Air

 A variety of methods are used to prevent or limit the generation of fugitive and non-fugitive dust emissions.
 The primary means is to limit those activities that create the potential for generating airborne dust.
 These may include strategically positioning equipment and routing vehicle traffic patterns for shortened haul ways as well as surfacing long-term roads with stone.

 While operations are underway, specific engineering controls are designed into the process equipment for the sole purpose of minimizing the generation of airborne particulates.
-Examples of these engineering controls include enclosures on coal and refuse conveyance devices, water sprays at material transfer points, the application of dust suppressants on road surfaces and coal storage piles, and the use of baghouse filter systems to capture particulates during material transfers of bulk loads of fine-grained process materials, to mention only a few.
-These engineering controls are designed and built into the permitted and approved designs of each of our operations.
+Examples of these engineering controls include enclosures on coal and refuse conveyance devices, water sprays at material transfer points, the application of dust suppressants on road surfaces and coal storage piles, and the use of baghouse filter systems to capture particulates during transfers of bulk loads of fine-grained process materials, to mention only a few.

-The teams at each operation understand and maintain compliance with the requirements of air quality permits and perform regular self-inspections to monitor for visible emissions and conduct performance tests on air quality control devices in order to ensure proper operation.
-Our fully compliant systems operations and their controls are inspected by state regulators on a regular basis.
+The teams at each operation understand and maintain compliance with the requirements of air quality permits and perform regular self-inspections to monitor for visible emissions and conduct performance tests on air quality control devices to promote proper operation.
+Our systems operations and their controls are inspected by state regulators on a regular basis.

 Emissions of Four Criteria Pollutants